vinhvu200/Linked-List-Visualizer/README.md

 This project was done with Professor Rika Yoshii for my Summer Scholar Project, sponsored by ViaSat.
 This web application was created to aid students in learning the Linked List data structure through visualization.

+Check it out here: http://cis444.cs.csusm.edu/ryoshii/vu/

+Note:
-Check it out here: http://cis444.cs.csusm.edu/ryoshii/vu/ One of the button is off centered on Mac so I'm sorry :(
+- One of the button is off centered on Mac so I'm sorry
+- Image sizing did not seem cooperate very well so I'm sorry again :(

 # Visualization
 ![Image 1](https://github.com/vinhvu200/Linked-List-Visualizer/raw/master/DemoImages/1.png "Image 1")